 Just about the same time we heard that the Scottish government was about to announce a plan to give the area around all the battlefields the greater protection we were seeking... too late for Viewhill.
 Nonetheless it would seem our campaign had been making an impact.
 We feel we have encouraged this greater protection to be created, possibly earlier than had been planned.
 Better still, we also heard that the individual who owned the land was preparing to have talks with the NTS about selling it to them, quite possibly including the piece of land proposed for the 16 houses.
 We have also learned that the NTS is conducting an archeological assessment of the entire Viewhill Farm area.
 We await an announcement from the NTS.

 During our campaign we have also been able to identify two other developments closer to the battlefield enclosure and a farm access road.
 We will be keeping an eye on this access road to make sure it is just that.
 The two other developments have been withdrawn.
 I believe we can take a lot of credit for that happening.

 We may still have more work to do.
-If building work starts, we must be prepared to move.
+If building work starts, we must be prepared.

 This website is offered to the public by the non-political Group to Stop the Development at Culloden Battlefield.
 Please contact us via the Contact Us page on this website or via email, top right of page.